WilliamHLe/energy-dashboard/README.md

 1. Start Docker
 1. Start the application with `docker-compose up`

+Where to access the application?
+- Frontend is running on [localhost:80](http://localhost)
+- Backend is running on [localhost:3000](http://localhost:3000/api-docs)

 >If you already completed the setup process, run `docker-compose up --build` to start the application anytime

 ### Possible problems during installation